sachie/react-quickstart/README.md

 - No server side rendering setup.

-- No containerization or infra configuration.
+- No containerization or infra configurations.

 &nbsp;